charlestolley/python-snmp/docs/source/security.rst

 standard mechanism, SNMP implementors have adopted the mechanisms from some of the rejected drafts that preceded the standard.
+The :class:`CiscoAesCfb192<snmp.security.usm.cisco.priv.CiscoAesCfb192>` and :class:`CiscoAesCfb256<snmp.security.usm.cisco.priv.CiscoAesCfb256>` classes use a key extension algorithm proposed by David Reeder and Olafur Gudmundsson, while the :class:`EsoAesCfb192<snmp.security.usm.eso.priv.EsoAesCfb192>` and :class:`EsoAesCfb256<snmp.security.usm.eso.priv.EsoAesCfb256>` classes use a different key extension algorithm, proposed by U. Blumenthal, F. Maino, and K.
+McCloghrie.

-The :class:`CiscoAesCfb192<snmp.security.usm.cisco.priv.CiscoAesCfb192>` and :class:`EsoAesCfb192<snmp.security.usm.eso.priv.EsoAesCfb192>` algorithms and the :class:`CiscoAesCfb256<snmp.security.usm.cisco.priv.CiscoAesCfb256>` and :class:`EsoAesCfb256<snmp.security.usm.eso.priv.EsoAesCfb256>` algorithms are incompatible when paired with one of these algorithsm (:class:`HmacMd5<snmp.security.usm.auth.HmacMd5>` or :class:`HmacSha<snmp.security.usm.auth.HmacSha>`).
-However, when paired with an authentication algorithm that produces sufficiently long output (such as :class:`HmacSha224<snmp.security.usm.auth.HmacSha224>` for AES-192, and :class:`HmacSha256<snmp.security.usm.auth.HmacSha256>` for AES-256), the :mod:`eso<snmp.security.usm.eso.priv>` and :mod:`cisco<snmp.security.usm.cisco.priv>` classes are interchangeable.
+When paired with an authentication algorithm that produces sufficiently long output (i.e. at least :class:`HmacSha224<snmp.security.usm.auth.HmacSha224>` for AES-192, and :class:`HmacSha256<snmp.security.usm.auth.HmacSha256>` for AES-256), the ``Cisco*`` and ``Eso*`` classes are interchangeable.

 .. module:: snmp.security.usm.cisco.priv